dkovacs24/ReviOS_faq/docs/not-related.md

 # Not ReviOS related questions

-## Downloads are not working / Google Drive: "Sorry, you can't view or download this file at this time." / MEGA quota exceeded
+## Downloads are not working / Google Drive: "Sorry, you can't view or download this file at this time." / MEGA quota exceeded {.to-scrape}

 Check our [official Discord server's](https://discord.gg/962y4pU){target=_blank} [download channel](https://discord.com/channels/619835916139364383/658369065110339640){target=_blank} and [website](https://www.revi.cc/revios/download){target=_blank} for alternative download links.

 ---

-## Internet/Sound/Bluetooth/other hardware... not working
+## Internet/Sound/Bluetooth/other hardware... not working {.to-scrape}

 Install the driver.
 Help: [How to install drivers page](drivers.md)

-### I do not have internet after installing ReviOS
+### I do not have internet after installing ReviOS {.to-scrape}

 You probably did not follow the ReviOS installation guide, where we recommend to download your driver before installation, exactly because of this situation.

-Use an other computer or if your phone has mobileinternet, use USB tethering, to download the network driver.
+Use an other computer, or if your phone has mobile internet, use USB tethering, to download the network driver.
 More help finding the drivers on the [How to install drivers page](drivers.md).

 <!-- ## If you do not have internet...